 Inter-University Research Institutes

 As Japanese centers of excellence (COE) in their respective research fields, these institutes provide universities and other research institutes in Japan and overseas with large facilities and equipment as well as vast materials and information that are difficult for any individual university to maintain, thereby facilitating effective joint research.

 Mission and Vision

 The six inter-university research institutes that make up NIHU operate as international centers of excellence in their respective fields as they deepen basic research, in collaboration with universities, other research institutes, and researchers in Japan and overseas, as well as conduct interdisciplinary research transcending the confines of research fields.
 In addition to supporting the activities of these six institutes, the NIHU headquarters connect institutes inside and outside NIHU, thus promoting the construction of research resources and new researchers that transcend disciplines and organizations.

 Mission

 As the only inter-university research institute corporation for the humanities, NIHU's mission is to comprehensively explore humanity and its cultures, and through this exploration, to ask what true abundance is, to promote harmony between nature and humanity, and to contribute to the survival and coexistence of humankind.

 Vision

 To realize its mission, in the NIHU's Fourth Mid-term Plan Period (FY2022-2027), NIHU aims to explore various social issues related to the diversity of human culture and social dynamics, try to solve them, and present new values and humanities knowledge that will serve as guidelines for the formation of a future society in which people and nature live in harmony and where science, technology, and humanity coexist.
-To achieve this, the Center for Innovative Research was established within the NIHU headquarters with the aim of forming new knowledge open to society.
-Based on the philosophy of open humanities research through co-creation with various people in Japan and overseas, the center will build a research platform using digital technology, promote joint research through that platform, and work on the formation of a "Knowledge Forum" as a place for exchange and collaboration with various people in society and the formation of an international network.
+To achieve this, the Center for Innovative Research was established in April 2022 with the aim of forming new knowledge open to society.
+Based on the philosophy of open humanities research through co-creation with various people in Japan and overseas, the center continues to build a research platform using digital technology, promote joint research through that platform, and work on the formation of a "Knowledge Forum" as a place for exchange and collaboration with various people in society and the formation of an international network.

 Center for Innovative Research (CIR)

+Based on the mission and vision above, the Center for Innovative Research promotes "NIHU Research Projects" and "NIHU Co-creation Initiatives."

+◆ NIHU Research Projects

+NIHU Research Projects conduct basic and interdisciplinary researches, and promote three types of projects.

+- · Institute-based Projects

+- · Multidisciplinary Collaborative Projects

+- · Network-based Projects

-Based on the mission and vision above, the Center for Innovative Research promotes "NIHU Transdisciplinary Projects" and "NIHU Co-creation Research Initiatives." ◆NIHU Transdisciplinary Projects As basic and interdisciplinary research on humanities, which forms the core of NIHU, 11 research projects in three types will be implemented, leading to an expansion of academic networks and the creation of new fields to strengthen functions for fulfilling our mission as an inter-university research institute.
-NIHU Co-creation Research Initiatives These are projects that promote the sharing of research results and co-creation with local communities and societies, promote knowledge co-creation projects and co-creation outreach initiatives, whose aim is to develop research in three ways: "social co-creation," "digitalization," and "international co-creation."
+◆ NIHU Co-creation Initiatives

+These are projects that promote the sharing of research results and co-creation with local communities and societies, promote knowledge co-creation projects and co-creation outreach, whose aim is to develop research in three ways: "social co-creation," "digitalization," and "international co-creation" as shown on the right figure.

-NIHU Transdisciplinary Projects Institute-based Projects
+NIHU Research Projects Institute-based Projects